odradev/odradev.github.io/docusaurus/docs/backends/04-livenet.md

 # Livenet

 The Livenet backend let us deploy and test the contracts on the real blockchain.
 It can be a local test node, a testnet or even the mainnet.
-It is possible and even recommended to use the Livenet backend to handle the deployment of your contracts to the real blockchain.
+It is possible and even recommended using the Livenet backend to handle the deployment of your contracts to the real blockchain.

-It is implemented in a similar way as Casper or OdraVM, however, it uses a real blockchain to deploy contracts and store the state.
+Furthermore, it is implemented in a similarly to Casper or OdraVM, however, it uses a real blockchain to deploy contracts and store the state.
-This lets us use Odra to deploy and test contracts on a real blockchain, but on the other hand it comes with some limitations on what can be done in the tests.
+This lets us use Odra to deploy and test contracts on a real blockchain, but on the other hand, it comes with some limitations on what can be done in the tests.

 The main differences between Livenet and e.g. Casper test backend are:
 - Real CSPR tokens are used to deploy and call contracts.
 This also means that we need to